RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Seoul on rails

-Whether you are looking for food, culture, fashion, music, TV series, technology, or even plastic surgery, South Korea is the country to visit.
+Whether you're looking for food, culture, fashion, music, TV series, technology or even plastic surgery, South Korea is the country to visit.
 In less than three decades, South Korea has gone from being among the world's poorest countries to becoming one of the world's richest.
-It has led to something of a development in the infrastructure of Seoul; some parts more successful than others.
-My first tip therefore sounds like this.
-Stick to public transportation.
+This has led to quite a development in the infrastructure of Seoul; some parts more successful than others.
+My first tip therefore reads as follows.
+Stick to public transport.

-Seoul's subway system is extremely extensive and cheap, and with its over 330 km of train tracks, you can get pretty much anywhere by subway.
-There are nine main lines running in the inner city, and although it may look large and intimidating on a map, it is actually quite logically structured.
+Seoul's subway system is extremely extensive and cheap, and with more than 330 km of train tracks, you can get pretty much anywhere by subway.
+There are nine main lines running in the inner city, and although it may look confusing and intimidating on a map, it is actually quite logically structured.
 At all stations there are English translations and maps of the subway, which makes it quite easy to be a tourist and get around to all the sights in Seoul.

 City buses are a bit of a different story.
 Although the system is actually logically structured, the bus signs are only in Korean.
 So unless you are reading 'hangul', the Korean alphabet, buses may well be a bit of a challenge to navigate around.

-Otherwise, taxis are also always an option.
-They are clean, neat, fully safe and for relatively cheap money compared to Denmark.
+Otherwise, taxi is also always an option.
+They are clean, neat, fully secure and relatively cheap compared to Denmark.
 The problem lies in the Korean traffic.
-If you were of the opinion that you had experienced bad rush hour traffic at home, then think again.
+If you were of the opinion that you had experienced bad rush hour traffic here at home, think again.

 The amount of cars in the streets of Seoul is overwhelming and there always is a mile-long queue somewhere in Seoul.
 Many times I have experienced that it was faster to go to a destination than to be trapped in the streets of Seoul.